dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 Write a query to output the apartments whose prices are greater than the average and are also not rented, sorted by the 'Price' column.

-: warning: Recall the AVG keyword.
+> :warning: Recall the AVG keyword.

 <br />